idoiaruiz/mcv-m5/code/models/README.md

 [Weights file (for the first result)](https://drive.google.com/file/d/0ByoayY6Lo-XTT1A2MjV5a0VTWlk/view?usp=sharing) | [Configuration file](../config/tt100k_classif_densenet_scratch.py) | [Implementation](densenetFCN.py)

+# Object detection
-## Yolo
+## YOLO
 [You Only Look Once: Unified, Real-Time Object Detection](https://arxiv.org/abs/1506.02640)
 ### Summary
 As other deep architectures for object detection need to look several times on the image, this architecture only needs to look one time at an image in order to find the objects in it.
 The architecture divides the image in a 7x7 grid and it passes each cell through a convolutional neural network in order to obtain a bounding box and a list of probabilities for all the classes.

 ### Results
-We train Yolo with the preconfigured experiment file for the TT100K and Udacity datasets.
+We train YOLO with the preconfigured experiment file for the TT100K and Udacity datasets.
 After that, we evaluate, for both datasets, different techniques in the configuration file to see how it affects to the behavior of the network.
 All the results can be seen the following tables.

 #### TT100K Dataset
 [Weights file](https://drive.google.com/open?id=0B06nnAKc0eZvZmpiaFRHbXI4Vzg) | [Configuration file](../config/yoloBaselineTt100k.py) | [Implementation](yolo.py)